jonathan-odonnell/milestone-project-3/testing.md

 1. Verify that the account page appears as expected and looks good at all screen widths.
     - Outcome: Pass

-2. Verify that a card containing the review's title and edit and delete buttons appears for each review the user has written.
+2. Verify that a card containing the review's title and edit and delete links appears for each review the user has written.
     - Outcome: Pass

 3. Verify that if there are no reviews text appears informing the user that they haven't written any reviews yet.
     - Outcome: Pass

-4. Verify that if the user clicks on a review's edit button, they are taken to that review's edit review form.
+4. Verify that if the user clicks on a review's edit link, they are taken to that review's edit review page.
     - Outcome: Pass

-5. Verify that if the user clicks on a review's delete button, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
+5. Verify that if the user clicks on a review's delete link, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
     - Outcome: Pass

 6. Verify that users who are not signed in cannot access the account page by manually typing in it's URL and are returned to the sign in page.